infernojs/inferno/README.md

 ## Description

-Inferno projects main objective is to provide fastest possible **runtime** performance for web applications.
-Inferno excels rendering real time data views or large DOM trees.
+The main objective of the Inferno project is to provide the fastest possible **runtime** performance for web applications.
+Inferno excels at rendering real time data views or large DOM trees.

-The performance is achieved through multiple optimizations fe:
+The performance is achieved through multiple optimizations, for example:

-- Inferno specific [JSX plugin](https://github.com/infernojs/babel-plugin-inferno) that creates monomorphic `createVNode` calls, instead of `createElement`
+- Inferno's own [JSX plugin](https://github.com/infernojs/babel-plugin-inferno) creates monomorphic `createVNode` calls, instead of `createElement`
-- Inferno's diff process uses bitwise flags to memoize shape of objects
+- Inferno's diff process uses bitwise flags to memoize the shape of objects
-- Child nodes are normalized only as needed
+- Child nodes are normalized only when needed
-- Special JSX flags that can be used compile time to optimize runtime performance at application level
+- Special JSX flags can be used during compile time to optimize runtime performance at application level
 - Many micro optimizations

 ## Features